1395 W Broadway rezoning application

 The City of Vancouver is currently struggling with a lack of affordable housing.
 Additionally, many businesses have shift to remote or hybrid work environments.
 This development only includes commercial space.
 At least a blend of housing and commercial space is needed should this development proceed.
 Can a mixture of residential units and commercial space be considered for this project?

-Sean Lynch asked 10 months ago
+Sean Lynch asked about 1 year ago

 Thank you for taking the time to review the rezoning application at 1395 West Broadway.